qi-liu-dev/financial-advisor-agent/README.md

 - **Single-replica architecture.** SQLite, the in-process worker, and the local rate limiter are not designed for horizontal scaling.
 - **Demo authentication.** API-key mode is suitable for a controlled demo; Microsoft Entra ID and role assignment should be completed for multi-user deployment.
 - **Possible same-model judge bias.** Using the same model as agent and judge can inflate or correlate scores; a distinct judge model and human review are preferable.
-- **Benchmark ceiling effect.** On the current small synthetic benchmark set, the baseline prompt frequently scores `5.00 / 5.00`.
-The default policy requires a candidate to improve quality by `+0.05`, which is impossible when the score is already at the maximum.
-GEPA-inspired candidates may therefore be rejected even when they preserve quality or improve one operational metric.
-This is a benchmark and selection-policy limitation, not evidence that GEPA-style optimisation is inherently worse.
+- **Benchmark ceiling effect.** On the current small synthetic benchmark set, the baseline prompt frequently reaches the maximum score of 5.00 / 5.00.
+Because the default acceptance policy requires candidates to improve quality by at least +0.05, no candidate can pass this threshold once the baseline is already at the scoring ceiling.
+Revised prompts may therefore be rejected even when they preserve quality or improve latency or cost.
+This reflects a limitation of the current benchmark set and selection policy, rather than a general failure of prompt optimisation.
 - **Planned evaluation improvements.** Add harder and adversarial benchmark cases, ceiling-aware selection, early stopping when no weak cases exist, efficiency-focused mutations, and larger repeated samples.
-- **Not a full GEPA implementation.** The project borrows reflection, mutation, repeated evaluation, and Pareto comparison ideas for a focused prototype.

 ---